-Thanks to its shallowness, an escape accompanied by a decent amount of yards is possible, and in the above video, four-time major winner Ernie Els shares his best tips for how to hit hybrid clubs from bad lies.
+Thanks to its shallowness, an escape accompanied by a decent amount of yards is possible.
+In the video and article below, four-time Major champion Ernie Els shares his top tops on how to hit a hybrid from a bad lie.

 Stick to the basics

-When you find yourself in a tough spot, for example a divot, you need to alter your address position in order to produce an attack angle that allows for clean contact to be made.
-This means moving the ball back in your stance to somewhere near the middle, therefore encouraging a downward strike more like the kind you’d expect from an iron.
+When you find yourself in a tough spot, for example a divot, you need to consider what is the right ball position for hybrids?
+In this instance, you want to produce an attack angle that allows for clean contact to be made.
+This means moving the ball back in your stance to somewhere near the middle, therefore encouraging a downward strike, more like the kind you'd expect from an iron.